 Temporal Investigations of Marsh Ecosystems in the Tijuana River Estuary

 For the past two years the Center has been facilitating a major collaborative scientific effort in the Tijuana River Estuary, the largest coastal wetland in southern California.
-In June 2015, the project recently won the California Geographic Information Association’s Advancement in Collaboration Award, for its “outstanding application of Geographic Information System technology representing innovative, elegant, or creative techniques.”
+In June 2015, the project won the California Geographic Information Association’s Advancement in Collaboration Award, for its “outstanding application of Geographic Information System technology representing innovative, elegant, or creative techniques.”
 Located along the US-Mexico border, the Tijuana River Estuary is a key point along the Pacific Flyway and provides essential breeding, feeding, and nesting habitat for over 370 species of migratory and native birds, including six endangered species.
-The project combines ecosystem services with historical ecology, current monitoring, and future scenario planning with state-of-the-art visualization tools, to help resource managers and scientists make well-informed decisions about coastal wetland restoration plans and management in the estuary, and the Southern California Bight more generally.
+The project combines ecosystem services, historical ecology, current monitoring, and future scenario planning with state-of-the-art visualization tools, to help resource managers and scientists make well-informed decisions about coastal wetland restoration plans and management in the estuary, and the Southern California Bight more generally.
 The project is part of the NOAA National Estuarine and Research Reserve System’s Science Collaborative effort, a competitive grant program that focuses on making the coast more resilient to natural and man-made changes, and includes community involvement in the design and implementation of projects.

 Study area for the TIME project.